- There are over 12,000 people known to be living with HIV/AIDS in Colorado. (AIDSVu)

-- 1 in 5 people living with HIV/AIDS are unaware of their status.
+- 1 in 7 people living with HIV/AIDS are unaware of their status.
+(CDC)

 United States at a glance:

-- It is estimated that there are 33.3 million people living with HIV/AIDS worldwide.
+- It is estimated that there are 36.7 million people living with HIV/AIDS worldwide, including 1.8 million children.
+(UNAIDS)

-- Sub-Saharan Africa remains most heavily affected by HIV, accounting for 68% of all people living with HIV and has over 2.6 million people infected each year.
+- Sub-Saharan Africa remains most heavily affected by HIV/AIDS.
+The region accounts for 70% of all people living with HIV and had over 2.6 million people infected last year.
+(UNAIDS)

 - Unique factors that place youth at risk - insufficient screening, confidentiality concerns, lack of access to healthcare, lack of preventative education, multiple sex partners.